Swiftshine/swiftshine.github.io/documentation/gfa.md

 | compressedSize | 0x10 | 0x4 | u32 | size of the (collective!) compressed data.|

 ## Data
 Data seems to be written directly after `compressedSize`.
-The data of all files packed next to each other.
+The data of all files is packed next to each other.

 To determine how much data to read for each file: